VMware vSphere vs. vCenter vs. ESXi – Differences, Benefits, and More

 Support Your VMware Virtual Environment with Park Place Technologies

-We combine third-party hardware maintenance and data center hardware monitoring for physical infrastructure with our server management services for physical, virtual, and cloud technologies to proactively identify potential faults.
+We combine third-party VMware software support and data center hardware monitoring for physical infrastructure with our server management services for physical, virtual, and cloud technologies to proactively identify potential faults.
 The result?
 A one-stop shop for traditional, virtual, and hybrid data centers – much like manufacturer-provided services, but with distinct advantages in terms of cost, responsiveness, and flexibility!

 Three tools, one managed service provider for your VMware virtual environment.
 Contact Park Place Technologies to get started today!